The exponential map at a cuspidal singularity: Introduction

-In our first theorem we show that, under certain assumptions, geodesics starting at the boundary have a starting point on $\partial M$, and characterize the possible starting points.
-Recall that a critical point of $S\in C^\infty(\partial M)$ is a point $\bp\in\partial M$ where the differential $dS_{|\bp}$ vanishes. \begin{theorem} Let $(M,\bg)$ be a cusp manifold.
+Our first theorem shows that, under certain assumptions, geodesics starting at the boundary have a starting point on $\partial M$, and characterizes the possible starting points.
+Recall that a critical point of $S\in C^\infty(\partial M)$ is a point $\bp\in\partial M$ where the differential $dS_{|\bp}$ vanishes. \begin{theorem} Let $(M,\bg)$ be a cuspidal manifold.
 Assume that either $S$ is constant or the critical points of $S$ are isolated.